Leasehold Conveyancing in Adlington - Get a Quote from the leasehold experts approved by your lender

 Recently asked questions relating to Adlington leasehold conveyancing

-Last month I purchased a leasehold house in Adlington.
+Last month I purchased a leasehold property in Adlington.
 Do I have any liability for service charges for periods before completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-Completion in due on the disposal of our £325000 apartment in Adlington next Tuesday .
-The managing agents has quoted £372 for Landlord’s certificate, building insurance schedule and previous years statements of service charge.
-Is it legal for a freeholder to charge exorbitant fees for a flat conveyance in Adlington?
+Completion in due on our sale of a £225000 maisonette in Adlington in just under a week.
+The management company has quoted £396 for Certificate of Compliance, insurance certificate and previous years statements of service charge.
+Is the landlord entitled to charge exorbitant fees for a flat conveyance in Adlington?

 • Where consent is required before sale in Adlington